Wayne Elsey: Funds2Orgs

 Funds2Orgs collaborates with partner organizations to collect gently worn, used, and new shoes, which are then shipped to micro-entrepreneurs in countries such as Haiti, Guatemala, and Cambodia.
 These individuals sell the shoes at affordable prices as a means of establishing and sustaining microbusinesses.
 Partner organizations are compensated by Funds2Orgs based on the weight of the shoes collected, typically receiving between $0.40 - $0.50 per lb.

 Elsey founded Funds2Orgs in 2013.
-In December 2015, Elsey Enterprises acquired Shoes With Heart, a shoe drive fundraising business based in Southern California, a shoe drive fundraising business based in Southern California.
-In 2016, Funds2Orgs launched Sneakers4Funds, a subsidiary that targets schools, parent-teacher associations, and sports teams to collect gently worn and new athletic shoes for fundraising campaigns.
+In December 2015, Elsey Enterprises acquired Shoes With Heart, a shoe drive fundraising business based in Southern California, In 2016, Funds2Orgs launched Sneakers4Funds, a subsidiary that targets schools, parent-teacher associations, and sports teams to collect gently worn and new athletic shoes for fundraising campaigns.

 In March 2018, Funds2Orgs acquired the Cash4Shooz shoe drive fundraiser for an undisclosed amount.
 Following the acquisition, all donated shoes associated with Cash4Shooz were redistributed through the Funds2Orgs network.
 Funds2Orgs later rebranded its subsidiary, Sneakers4Funds, as Sneakers4Good, an initiative focused on collecting shoes and distributing them to individuals in developing countries to support local economies through the reuse economy and the development of microenterprises.

 Funds2Orgs collaborated with several nonprofits, schools, and businesses to organize shoe-drive fundraisers, including Green Bay Press-Gazette, Oconomowoc High School, Lakewood High School, League Education and Treatment Center, the East Clinton Band Boosters, Pennsylvania's Beth El Congregation, Boston Marathon, Congregation Shir Tikvah, Great River Rescue, Monastery of Christ the King and West Rowan Elementary.